dahtah/imager/README.md

 	library(devtools)
 	install_github("dahtah/imager")

 So far the package is only available as source code, so you'll need a functional R build environment (Rtools on Windows, XCode on OS X).
-To build under Linux make sure you have the headers for libX11.
+To build under Linux make sure you have the headers for libX11 and libfftw3.

-### Dependencies
+### External dependencies

 You'll also need [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) and [ffmpeg](http://ffmpeg.org/download.html) if you want to be able to import and save images.